 Atty.
 Alan Raymond T. Zorrilla, 40 years old, is the Assistant Vice President for Corporate Affairs and Human Resources.
 He joined the Company on 01 April 2009.
 He brings with him more than 15 years of experience in the legal profession with extensive practice in litigation and corporate work.
 He was connected with various companies engaged in legal counseling, real estate, human resources, international recruitment, and recently in the petroleum industry where he held the position of Chief Legal Counsel prior to joining Phoenix.
 Atty.
-Zorrilla is a product of San Beda College of Law (1994) and attended post-graduate studies at the Ateneo - Regis University Masters in Business.
+Zorrilla is a product of San Beda College of Law (1994) and attended post-graduate studies at the Ateneo - Regis University Masters in Business Administration Program of the Ateneo Graduate School of Business.
 He was a consistent Dean's Lister.
 He was admitted to the Bar in 1995 and is a member of the prestigious Integrated Bar of the Philippines and the Philippine Trial Lawyers Association.